Please note the library is closed to visitors until late 2019. Apologies for any inconvenience caused.

 For library queries please email the Cory Library Manager.

 From time to time the Library Manager writes about the collection for the University of Cambridge Museums blog.
 Read her contributions below:

 The Garden’s Herbarium holds the collection of dried plant material, numbering around 15,000 specimens, accumulated since 1846 as a partial record of the plants cultivated or studied in the Garden.

 The Herbarium sheets carry detailed information, including growth characteristics, flowering time, pollination systems and breeding behaviour, as well as data concerning plant origin.

-The Garden Herbarium is not open to the public.
+The Garden Herbarium is housed with the Cambridge University Herbarium and is not open to the public.